lorenzo-rovigatti/comp_bio_notes/all_atom.md

 Twofold and threefold torsion-angle potentials and their sums for an $O-C-C-O$ rotational sequence in nucleic-acid riboses ($V_2 = 1.0$ and $V_3 = 2.8$ kcal/mol) and a rotation about the phosphodiester ($P-O$) bond in nucleic acids ($V_2 = 1.9$ and $V_3 = 1.0$ kcal/mol).
 Taken from @schlick2010molecular.
 ```

-The most common potentials of the form of [](#eq:dihedral_potential)) are those comprising twofold and threefold terms, which are enough to reproduce common energy differences (*e.g.* cis/trans and trans/gauce).
+The most common potentials of the form of Eq. [](#eq:dihedral_potential) are those comprising twofold and threefold terms, which are enough to reproduce common energy differences (*e.g.* cis/trans and trans/gauce).
 Two examples from the CHARMM force field are presented in [](#fig:dihedral_potential):

 * The rotational interaction in the $O-C-C-O$ sequence in nucleic acids (*e.g.*, $O3'-C3'-C2'-O2'$ in ribose) shows a minimum at the trans state.
 * The rotation about the phosphodiester bond ($P-O$) in nucleic acids shows a very shallow minimum at the trans state.